Retatrutide and Dizziness: Blood Sugar and Hydration

 By Trimi Medical Team11 min read

 Medical Disclaimer: This article is for informational purposes only.
 Retatrutide is an investigational drug not yet approved by the FDA.
-Severe or persistent muscle cramps may indicate serious electrolyte imbalances requiring blood work.
+Dizziness with fainting, chest pain, or neurological symptoms requires immediate medical attention.
 Always consult a qualified healthcare provider.

 Prevention Strategies

-Trimi offers compounded semaglutide ($99/month) and compounded tirzepatide ($125/month) with nutritional guidance including electrolyte management.
+Trimi offers compounded semaglutide ($99/month) and compounded tirzepatide ($125/month) with medical monitoring to prevent and manage dizziness.
 Get started with Trimi.

 Frequently Asked Questions